deepakpawade/adguard_IP_Autolinker/README.md

 10. Go to Actions -> New, From Action select Start a program and browse autolink.bat file from browser button.
 Click OK
 11. Click OK on the Create Task window.
 12. Check if you see the new task in Task Scheduler Library.
 If you can, then its done.
 The sript will run after every login.

+###Errors:
+If the bat file isn't working, it might be possible that there might be some errors dumped in the ip.txt file.
+1. in case of ```The response content cannot be parsed because the Internet Explorer engine is not available, or ... ``` use after the urls that fetches the current IP -UseBasicParsing